Graduate Teaching Assistantship (GTA) Positions

 Established by Edith Harrington in memory of her husband, who was a faculty member in the Department of Botany and Plant Pathology and curator of the CSU Herbarium, this fellowship provides support to graduate students working toward a degree in the field of plant evolutionary biology or a related field.

 Criteria: The recipient(s) of this fellowship shall be a graduate student in the field of plant taxonomy or a similar or related field (plant evolutionary biology) making satisfactory progress toward a graduate degree.
-Good academic standing with a 3.0 GPA.
+Good academic standing with a 3.0 GPA or higher.

 Stavros Family Fund